 Despite the height restrictions of some of the attractions, even the littlest kids have activities to enjoy at the mountain.
 There’s also mini golf right at the base.
 Most of the activities, however, are a gondola ride up the mountain.

 If you don’t want to buy the full Adventure Pass, you can purchase tickets a la carte for the individual activities.
-Definitely include the alpine coaster, because that was one of my favorite activities.
+Include the alpine coaster, because that was one of my favorite activities.

 It’s so much fun.
 Kids that are 54 inches and above can control the ride themselves, while kids 38 inches to 54 inches can be a passenger (as long as the driver is 16+ and the passenger is 3+).

-For a special experience, add on the zip lining tour.
+For a special experience, add on the zip-lining tour.
 This 3-4 hour tour is appropriate for kids aged 10 and up (weighing at least 75 lbs and accompanied by an adult).
-With the zip lining tour, you’ll also be able to return the next day to use the Adventure Pass.

 Whichever option you choose, make sure you wear layers and closed-toed shoes.
 The weather changes frequently on the top of the mountain, and closed-toed shoes are required for most of the activities.

-There are also a number of little streams and rivers where kids can splash around.
+There are also several little streams and rivers where kids can splash around.
 During my July visit, I saw lots of barefoot kids cooling down in the water.
 Vail Village is also home to a bowling alley and a movie theater so there is plenty to do, even when the weather isn’t cooperating with your summer visit.

 This botanical garden, founded by the former first lady of the US, is the highest botanical garden in the world.
 It’s filled with gorgeous alpine and mountain plants, as well as rock gardens and streams.